“We must never give up, we will get that one breakthrough that we are hoping for”

 As Pranjal never gave up, she fulfilled her dreams and showed everybody that dreams can be fulfilled how hard they may be and now she is an IAS Officer.
 IAS Pranjal Patil is currently posted in Thiruvananthapuram as the Sub-Collector.

-Preparation tips from the topper to ace your.
+Preparation tips from the topper to ace yours.

 - Do not study from too many sources which will only confuse your mind.
 Research thoroughly about your subjects and choose the books accordingly.
 NCERT must be followed along with other notes.

-- Choosing the optional subject is a very crucial decision.
+- Choosing an optional subject is a very crucial decision.
 It should not be chosen randomly.
-Firstly you must have interest in that subject and there is a plus point if the subject coincides with the main subjects.
+Firstly you must have an interest in that subject and there is a plus point if the subject coincides with the main subjects.

-- Doing revision after the completion of the syllabus is very important, followed by practising previous year questions.
+- Doing revision after the completion of the syllabus is very important, followed by practicing the previous year’s questions.
 These two are unavoidable steps as these help in multiple ways.
 Besides helping in the enhancement of the preparation, it helps to clearly understand the question pattern of the UPSC exam.

-- Last but definitely not the least is another mandatory step that is the practicing of mock papers.
-The more you give a mock test, the higher the chance is for qualifying the UPSC exam.
+- Last but definitely not least another mandatory step is the practicing of mock papers.
+The more you give a mock test, the higher the chance is of qualifying for the UPSC exam.

 CONCLUSION

-After reading the life story of the great personality, IAS Pranjal Patil, you have already realised how to never give up in life no matter how hard the circumstances are.
+After reading the life story of the great personality, IAS Pranjal Patil, you have already realized how to never give up in life no matter how hard the circumstances are.

 How big the problem is, there is always a solution to that problem as learnt in mathematics, every problem has a solution.

-IAS Pranjal Patil never made an excuse of her vision and stopped working for her aim, instead she heightened her other senses and overcame her difficulties.
+IAS Pranjal Patil never made an excuse for her vision and stopped working for her aim, instead, she heightened her other senses and overcame her difficulties.
 Pranjal faced many rejections but never stopped.

 She knew that hard work always pays off, so she worked harder each time she faced rejection and came back stronger.